I'm working to make travel better for both destinations and travelers. My work focuses on five areas:

 - Enjoying cocktails and political conversation with my Airbnb hosts in Viñales, Cuba - on my honeymoon

 - Dhow sailing over turquoise waters to Ilha do Mozambique"

 Featured trips & expertise

 The Sacred Valley is one of the most culturally rich regions in South America — and also one of the most adventurous.
 A little known secret is that the Sacred Valley is emerging as a great adventure sports destination.
 From rafting to rock climbing, the Sacred Valley offers numerous ways to get your adrenaline fix in a stunning environment.

 Peru is famous for the Inca Trail and other multi-day hikes, but if you are short on time, there are plenty of excellent day hikes throughout the Sacred Valley.
 These hikes are a great way to visit some of the rural communities and lesser-visited ruins throughout the Valley.

 The Sacred Valley is one of Peru’s most popular destinations.
 Once the cultural and spiritual heartland of the Inca, it is chock-full of ancient ruins, picturesque villages and stone footpaths.
 Machu Picchu may be the main attraction, yet one could spend days exploring the cultural highlights and ancient ruins of the Sacred Valley of the Urubamba River.

+Head to the Inca capital of Cusco to explore the colorful textile markets and small towns of the Sacred Valley.
+Spend a day exploring the ancient Machu Picchu ruins.
+Then, travel to Lake Titicaca.
 Lake Titicaca is one of the truly iconic destinations of South America, on par with the Amazon, Iguazu Falls, and the Galapagos.
 Situated in the heart of the Andes, Lake Titicaca is the largest lake in South America and universally touted as the highest navigable lake in the world.